Ikta

 -----------------------------------------------------------------

 Hello!
-This is most of what I've come out with for the story of Icta.
+This is most of what I've come out with Ikta's story so far.
 I wrote this all out randomly to lore dump my friends (at request) and it's extremely convoluted XD

 -----------------------------------------------------------------